nicegdhj/cxy_benchmark/ais_bench/benchmark/configs/datasets/omnidocbench/README_en.md

 ## Usage Constraints:
 - Currently, only the Edit_dist metric is supported (used to evaluate the DeepSeek-OCR model); other metrics are not supported yet.
 The "overall" score is the average of the Edit_dist scores across all dimensions.
+- Additional dependencies need to be installed for the evaluation of this dataset: `pip3 install -r requirements/datasets/omnidocbench_dependencies.txt`